nabilcanan/Partnership_Sort_NeoTech/README.md

     - Run and double check logic to ensure we are producing the correct data

     - Need to add the ability to bring over formulas that were implemented into our original excel file

+    - Change Full File Without Dupes - Dupes Removed

+    - Add a column into the final product called Contract Change that checks the Base Unit Price changes, increaces, decreases, new or no change